A record

 Loop

 The loop is the core of WordPress.
-It is what displays the content from your database on the front end…
+It displays the content from your database on the front end of your site.
+The WordPress loop is a query that can be modified in lots of different ways.
+For example, (in English) we can ask it to:

 Media

 This term usually means anything that you’ve uploaded to your WordPress site.
-Images, videos and PDFs are all referred to…
+Images, videos, and PDFs are all referred to as media and are accessed via WordPress’s media library.

 Media Settings